programizer/HeliumAtom/README.md

 ### Option 1: (any OS)
 - Either download [GlowScriptOffline](https://raw.githubusercontent.com/BruceSherwood/glowscript/master/GlowScriptOffline2.7.zip) from its original source or use the copy provided with this repo.
 - Unzip.
-- Open GlowScript.html, which is in the extracted folder, with your browser.
+- Open GlowScript.html, which is located in the extracted folder, with your browser.
-- Either paste code from one of the python files in this repo or open it using the "Browse..."-button.
+- Either paste code from one of the python files in this repo (e.g. HeliumAtom.py) or open it by using the "Browse..."-button.
 - Press "Run".
 - Live simulation should appear to the right of the code frame.